All in One View

 Collecting Information

-Celia decides to learn more about each of the emission sources, starting with inspecting the hardware she uses for the package development.
-She primarily works on her laptop, on an average, using it for 20 hours per week for the software development.
-From the Product Carbon Footprint (PCF) data sheet for her laptop, she finds the embedded emissions associated with the hardware components - CPU (50 kg CO2e), GPU (30 kg CO2e), and RAM (20 kg CO2e).
+Celia decides to learn more about each of the emission sources, starting with inspecting the hardware she uses for package development.
+She primarily works on her laptop, on an average, using it for 20 hours per week for the software development intermixed with other tasks.
+She observes that the development process is not particularly computationally intensive as she mostly works with an Integrated Development Environment and runs the test suite occasionally.
+Her laptop is an HP EliteBook 840 G9.

 Finally, Celia reaches out to her research group members who are users of her package.
-They agree to provide the necessary information on their usage of the package.
-She finds that they are using it on a local server with 16 CPU cores and 64 GB of RAM.
-They run the package for around 4 hours per week.
+They are able to provide her with the full specification of the machine they are using - an HP Z2 Tower G1i Workstation.
+They run the package for around 18 hours a week using all 20 cores.

 Analysis